lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 as they may want to copy exactly what you have typed or see what you are pointing to.
 Use a big font and maximize the window.
-Note with a large font, you may have fewer columns and rows than you're used to, and you should design examples with this in mind (or at least test them).
+Note that with a large font, you may have fewer columns and rows than you're used to, and you should design examples with this in mind (or at least test them).
 A black font on a white background works better than a light font on a dark background.
 When the bottom of the projector screen is at the same height or below the heads of the learners,